byterubpay/byterub-site/_posts/2017-06-18-logs-for-the-Community-meeting-held-on-2017-06-18.md

 **\<serhack>** oh
 **\<unknownids>** lol.
 **\<bgmrkbtc>** @sgp_ that is a good choice
-**\<sgp\_>** We have set up the IRC and Slack channels for #monero-community, and needmoney90/needmultisig90 set up the relay for us!
-We want to move future community meetings to #monero-community.
+**\<sgp\_>** We have set up the IRC and Slack channels for #byterub-community, and needmoney90/needmultisig90 set up the relay for us!
+We want to move future community meetings to #byterub-community.
 I also received Slack invitation rights, so anyone can now message me with their email for a Slack invite.
 Of course, you can message other people if you prefer _cries_
 **\<TinusMars>** better @name imo
 **\<Diffusive>** i can see the moon.!
 **\<ally>** that
 **\<vdo>** +1 to that
-**\<vdo>** monero is against crypto marketing imho
+**\<vdo>** byterub is against crypto marketing imho
 **\<sgp\_>** You may notice this meeting is the ByteRub Community meeting, not the ByteRub Marketing meeting.
 So, this shouldn’t be incredibly shocking to anyone here.
 **\<rehrar>** the slack and irc are relayed into each other  as other channels
 **\<serhack>** oh good!